top of page

 • The best strategies are developed inclusive of followers, focus on helping others for the greater good, account for mixed future realities, and are implemented.

-• A leader's ability to question and make connections between ideas and evaluate options improves strategic thinking.
+• A leader's ability to question, connect ideas, and evaluate options improves strategic thinking.

 • Making common sense requires critical thinking skills.
 Various psychometric leadership assessments can measure an executive's critical thinking capability.
 The Watson Glaser Critical Thinking Appraisal (WGCTA) is a valid leadership assessment based on recognizing assumptions, evaluating arguments, and drawing conclusions.